varun17398/FTlabs/README.md

 The words are sorted based on the given requirement.
 As I haven't implemented the search bar with UI so everytime you want to get the results for a partial or complete word you need to change the input string in the URL and hit it again and the result takes less than a second which is pretty fast.

-If at all there is any issue in evaluating it and checking I'm attaching a file of scrrenshots which I did so that you could easily check otherwise you could also contact me antine through my mail.
+If at all there is any issue in evaluating it and checking I'm attaching a file of scrrenshots which I did so that you could easily check otherwise you could also contact me anytinme through my mail.